 Equivalent combinations of education and experience may be considered.

-- Knowledge of key sources of data for economic modelling and analysis related to the residential construction industry
+- Knowledge of key sources of data for economic modelling and analysis, ideally related to the housing industry

-- Asset: Knowledge of research contracting and project management best practices
+- Knowledge of research contracting and project management best practices

 Skills and Abilities: